vapoursynth/bestsource/README.md

 *extrahwframes*: The number of additional frames to allocate when *hwdevice* is set.
 The number required is unknowable and found through trial and error.
 The default may be too high or too low.
 FFmpeg unfortunately is this badly designed.

 *timecodes*: Writes a timecode v2 file with all frame times to the file if specified.
+Note that this option can produce EXTREMELY INVALID TIMECODE FILES due to performing no additional processing or check on the timestamps reported by FFmpeg.
+It is common for transport streams and other containers to have unknown values (shows up as large negative values) and discontinuous timestamps.

 *showprogress*: Print indexing progress as VapourSynth information level log messages.